 The very nature of Emergent Learning is emergent.
 No one person or organization can define — or has the right to impose — a solution for a whole system.
 It has to be a team sport.
 Emergent Learning is designed to support working together in a way that helps us achieve a whole that is greater than the sum of its parts.

 Getting Started with Emergent Learning

 What does Emergent Learning look like in practice?
 Imagine a couple of urban activists sitting on a bench next to a blighted empty space.
-What will it take to turn a blighted urban space into an organic garden in which we can gather to enjoy community meals together?
+What will it take to turn that space into an organic garden in which we can gather to enjoy community meals together?
 What do we know so far to get started?
 How will we learn from our experiments in gardening and hosting community meals?
-That’s a simple illustration of how EL practitioners are addressing issues of economic opportunity, racial equity, transportation, childhood literacy, and climate change at a local, regional or national level.
+That’s a simple illustration of how EL practitioners are addressing issues of economic opportunity, racial equity, transportation, childhood literacy, and climate change at a local, national or international level.

 Why We Need Emergent Learning

 Whether the focus is on racial justice or economic opportunity or climate change, the social sector is feeling a growing sense of urgency to make more progress, in hugely dynamic environments where no assumptions are safe for long.